-COBLESKILL, N.Y. – The Gallaudet University women’s swim team had a strong first day Friday at the 2011 North Eastern Athletic Conference (NEAC) swimming and diving championships held at the Bouck Hall Natatorium on the campus of SUNY Cobleskill.
-The Bison won two of the six events and finished second in two other events as GU accumulated 162 team points, sits in first place.
-Cobleskill is second (130), 32 points behind the Bison, followed by defending champion Cazenovia College (104) in third.
+COBLESKILL, N.Y. – The Gallaudet University men’s swim team set the tone at the 2011 North Eastern Athletic Conference (NEAC) swimming and diving championships Friday on the first day of competition held at the Bouck Hall Natatorium on the campus of SUNY Cobleskill.
+The Bison won two of the six events and sit in first place out of five teams with 167 team points.
+The Gallaudet swim program will enter Day 2 with both the men’s and women’s teams in first place.

-The second day will begin with preliminaries at 10 a.m. and an evening session containing finals of those day’s events at 6 p.m.
+GU is 10 points ahead of defending champion Wells College (157 points) entering the second day of competition.
+Day 2 will begin with preliminaries at 10 a.m. and an evening session containing finals of those day’s events at 6 p.m.

 6. SUNYIT - 13